Danish Decommissioning

 • Administrative operations

-Manager: Mikkel Øberg.
-Supports the entire organisation by carrying out the following main tasks:
+Manager: Lidia B. Kildentoft.
+Supports the entire the organisation by performing the following main tasks:

-• Radiation protection: advice, training, control/monitoring and health physical preparedness
+• Radiation protection: advice, training, control/monitoring and emergency response

-• Waste characterisation (radiological and physical-chemical) and continuous updating of our total waste inventory
+• Operation of four laboratories as well as Waste Characterization (radiological and physicochemical) and continuous updating of our total waste inventory

 • Documentation and regulatory correspondence, including safety assessments and analyses